A “Digitalizing healthcare” paper on how to build a digital enterprise that is successful and sustainable

-There are four key steps you can take to accelerate digital transformation for success in the era of COVID-19 and beyond.
+This paper is part of the Siemens Healthineers Insights Series – the New Normal.
+It provides the key steps a healthcare organization can take to accelerate digital transformation for success in the era of COVID-19 and beyond.